Seatalk1 - input

 Configuration

 To receive data via Seatalk1 you need the GPIO app.
-Go to the Seatalk1 input tab and click Add.
-Provide an ID for this connection, e.g. seatalk1, select the GPIO 20, check Invert signal and click OK.
+Go to the seatalk Seatalk1 input tab and click Add.
+Provide an ID for this connection, e.g. seatalk1, select gpiod in GPIOD Library, select the GPIO 20, check Invert signal and click OK.

 The Signal K server will restart, and you should start receiving data from the Seatalk1 bus.